Dr. Kevin A. Adkins

 Professor Stephen D. Brookfield

-Since beginning his teaching career in 1970, Stephen Brookfield has worked in England, Canada, Australia, and the United States, teaching in a variety of adult, community, organizational and higher education settings.
-His overall project is to help adults learn to think critically about the dominant ideologies they have internalized and how these can be challenged.
+Since beginning his educational career in 1970, Stephen has worked in England, Canada, and the United States, teaching and consulting in a variety of adult, community, organizational and higher education settings.
+His overall project is to help people learn to think critically about the dominant ideologies they have internalized and how these can be challenged.
 He is particularly interested in methodologies of critical thinking, discussion and dialog, critical reflection, leadership, and the exploration of power dynamics, particularly around racial identity and white supremacy.
-To that end he has written, co-written or edited nineteen books on adult learning, teaching, critical thinking, discussion methods, critical theory and teaching race, six of which have won the Cyril O. Houle World Award for Literature in Adult Education (in 1986, 1989, 1996, 2005, 2011 and 2012).
-His academic appointments include positions at the University of British Columbia, Columbia University, Harvard University and the University of St. Thomas in Minneapolis-St. Paul.
+To that end he has written, co-written or edited twenty books on adult learning, teaching, critical thinking, discussion methods, critical theory, leadership and teaching race, six of which have won the Cyril O. Houle World Award for Literature in Adult Education (in 1986, 1989, 1996, 2005, 2011 and 2012).
+His academic appointments have included positions at the University of British Columbia, Teachers College Columbia University (New York), Harvard University and the University of St. Thomas in Minneapolis-St. Paul.
 He has consulted with numerous organizations and institutions across the world and delivered multiple workshops and conference keynotes.
 He is currently Antioch University Distinguished Scholar, Adjunct Professor at Teachers College, Columbia University (New York) and Emeritus Professor at the University of St. Thomas (Minneapolis-St. Paul).

 Professor Natalie Brown